bitcoin-s/bitcoin-s/docs/applications/server.md

 You can build the server with the [sbt native packager](https://github.com/sbt/sbt-native-packager).
 The native packager offers [numerous ways to package the project](https://github.com/sbt/sbt-native-packager#examples).

 In this example we are going to use `stage` which will produce bash scripts we can easily execute.
-You can stage the server with the following command
+You can stage the server with the following command.

 ```bash
  $ sbt appServer/universal:stage